ejrbuss/mekpie/docs/content/home.md

 ### Configuration

 Configuration of Mekpie is done through the python file `mek.py` in the root of your project directory.
 Mekpie will autogenerate a file like the following when you first create a project.
+Release and debug flags are also automatically generated based on the detected compiler.

 ```python
 # This is a standard configuration file for mekpie